 CLAYTON: – My wife Elsa and I got to N.Y.C. in 1979.
 We lived in Brooklyn for three weeks and moved to 325 Broome Street.
 A tenement building with four floors with artists.
 The most well-known artist was Keith Haring– he lived above us.
 We worked as printers in a fine art print shop, printing renowned artists’ works and learning to do photogravures, steel-facing, etc.

-” Then I was starting to show it in ultra-hip SoHo.., one-man shows.., and so on.
+” Then I was starting to show it in ultra-hip SoHo.., one-person shows.., and so on.
 Hated it all. “

 DT 500 MAG: – That’s why you moved to L.E.S.?

 CLAYTON: – I moved to Lower East Side in 1983.
-On our first night looking out the window, we saw someone gets shot and killed.
+On our first night, looking out the window, we saw someone getting shot and killed.
 We had the clock drug dealings out front.
-But we loved the community, and I spent years documenting it, making art, and involved in different kinds of community activism.
+But we loved the community, and I spent years documenting it, making art, and being involved in different kinds of community activism.